krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 For more detailed information about the API endpoints, please refer to the Swagger documentation available at `/swagger/index.html` endpoint of the service.

+## GitHub API Reference

+For complete GitHub REST API documentation, visit: [GitHub REST API docs](https://docs.github.com/en/rest?apiVersion=2022-11-28)

 ## Authentication

-The plugin will forward the `Authorization` header passed in the request to this plugin to the GitHub API.
+The plugin will forward the `Authorization` header passed in the request to this plugin to the GitHub REST API.